Photocatalysis: Homogeneous photocatalysis

+Complex-based photocatalysts are semiconductors, and operate under the same electronic properties as heterogeneous catalysts.

 Plasmonic antenna-reactor photocatalysis

 A plasmonic antenna-reactor photocatalyst is a photocatalyst that combines a catalyst with attached antenna that increases the catalyst's ability to absorb light, thereby increasing its efficiency.

 A SiO_{2} catalyst combined with an Au light absorber accelerated hydrogen sulfide-to-hydrogen reactions.
 The process is an alternative to the conventional Claus process that operates at 800-1000 C.

 A Fe catalyst combined with a Cu light absorber can produce hydrogen from ammonia (NH_{3}) at ambient temperature using visible light.
 Conventional Cu-Ru production operates at 650-1000 C.

 Applications

-Photoactive catalysts have been introduced over the last decade, such as TiO_{2} and ZnO nano rodes.
+Photoactive catalysts have been introduced over the last decade, such as TiO_{2} and ZnO nanorods.
 Most suffer from the fact that they can only perform under UV irradiation due to their band structure.
 Other photocatalysts, including a graphene-ZnO nanocompound counter this problem.
+For several decades, there have been numerous attempts to develop active photocatalysts with broad light absorption capabilities.
+High-entropy photocatalysts, first introduced in 2020, are the result of one such effort.
+They have been utilized for hydrogen production, oxygen production, carbon dioxide conversion, and plastic waste conversion.

 Paper

 Micro-sized ZnO tetrapodal particles added to pilot paper production.
 The most common are one-dimensional nanostructures, such as nanorods, nanotubes, nanofibers, nanowires, but also nanoplates, nanosheets, nanospheres, tetrapods.
-ZnO is strongly oxidative, chemically stabile, with enhanced photocatalytic activity, and has a large free-exciton binding energy.
+ZnO is strongly oxidative, chemically stable, with enhanced photocatalytic activity, and has a large free-exciton binding energy.
 It is non-toxic, abundant, biocompatible, biodegradable, environmentally friendly, low cost, and compatible with simple chemical synthesis.
 ZnO faces limits to its widespread use in photocatalysis under solar radiation.
 Several approaches have been suggested to overcome this limitation, including doping for reducing the band gap and improving charge carrier separation.